Sitecore/sitecore-ios-sdk/README.md

 Swiping is now enabled.
 If you also want to use the browser's Back and Forward navigation controls, use SCWebBrowser instead of SCWebView.
 This is because SCWebBrowser inherits methods and properties of SCWebView and adds additional navigation controls.
 For a complete list of the features that are available in the Embedded Web View, see the chapter Using the Enhanced Web View Reference.
+(TODO Add link to doc here)
 ### 3.3 Getting Started with the Web API Service
 To start working with the Web API service, you must create an XCode project and install the Sitecore Mobile SDK.
 The following list is an overview of how to use the Web API service: